-Without taking into account any other changes in such net tangible book value after September 30, 2020, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares on a one-to-one basis, which will occur automatically immediately prior to the completion of this offering, (ii) the recognition of share-based compensation expense of US\$0.2 million associated with share options for which the service condition was satisfied as of September 30, 2020 and the performance condition will be satisfied upon the completion of this offering, which has been reflected as an increase to additional paid-in capital and accumulated deficit and (iii) our issuance and sale of ADSs offered in this offering at an initial public offering price of US\$18.00 per ADS, the midpoint of the estimated public offering price range shown on the front cover of this prospectus, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately US\$194.8 million.
-This represents an immediate increase in net tangible book value of US\$1.97 per ordinary share, or US\$2.46 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$10.72 per ordinary share, or US\$13.40 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after September 30, 2020, other than to give effect to (i) the conversion of all of our preferred shares into ordinary shares on a one-to-one basis, which will occur automatically immediately prior to the completion of this offering, (ii) the recognition of share-based compensation expense of US\$0.2 million associated with share options for which the service condition was satisfied as of September 30, 2020 and the performance condition will be satisfied upon the completion of this offering, which has been reflected as an increase to additional paid-in capital and accumulated deficit and (iii) our issuance and sale of ADSs offered in this offering at an initial public offering price of US\$19.00 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately US\$201.7 million.
+This represents an immediate increase in net tangible book value of US\$11.39 per ordinary share, or US\$14.24 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per ordinary share is US\$18.00 and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per ordinary share is US\$19.00 and all ADSs are exchanged for ordinary shares:

-Per Share Per r ADS Assumed initial public offering price US\$ 14.40 US\$ 18.00 Pro forma net tangible book value after giving effect to the automatic conversion of all of our outstanding preferred shares US\$ 1.71 US\$ 2.14 Pro forma as adjusted net tangible book value to give effect to the automatic conversion of all of our outstanding preferred shares and this offering US\$ 3.68 US\$ 4.60 Amount of dilution in pro forma net tangible book value to new investors in the offering US\$ 10.72 US\$ 13.40
+Per Share Per ADS Initial public offering price US\$ 15.20 US\$ 19.00 Pro forma net tangible book value after giving effect to the automatic conversion of all of our outstanding preferred shares US\$ 1.71 US\$ 2.14 Pro forma as adjusted net tangible book value to give effect to the automatic conversion of all of our outstanding preferred shares and this offering US\$ 3.81 US\$ 4.76 Amount of dilution in pro forma net tangible book value to new investors in the offering US\$ 11.39 US\$ 14.24